nais/salsa/README.md

 ```

 > Disclaimer:
 > This is not an official GitHub Action maintained by the SLSA team.
 It is created by the [nais.io](https://nais.io) team for the purpose of securing supply chains in [NAV](https://github.com/navikt).
-However we encourage other organizations/users to use it and even contribute as it is built with open source in mind.
+However, we encourage other organizations/users to use it and even contribute as it is built with open source in mind.

 ### Built with